CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 In this module we introduce the concept of coordinate reference systems (CRS).
 We introduce geographic and projected coordinate systems and discuss the difficulties with transferring the locations from a curved surface (3D) to a flat surface (2D).
 In the second part of this module we present a tutorial introducing the basics of working with CRS in QGIS, setting coordinate systems and projecting data.

-### 1.1.
-Data Folder

-Please, create your own working space on your local drive and save the data and instructions for this module  from https://github.com/CefasRepRes/GI_Training/tree/master/GI_Software/QGIS/Coordinate_Reference_System/Data.

-The data folder contains the following, required for the tutorial section of this module:

-* Bathymetry.tif
-*	world_boundaries.shp
-*	UK_Ports.shp

-For the tutorial section of this module, please skip to here.

 ---

 ## 2. Coordinate Reference System basics